 Make sure to get the partnership finalized and scheduled early if you’re considering working with a media partner who can feature your contest on their site or in their newsletter.

 Be sure your terms and official contest rules are easy to understand, and be clear about what people are opting in to receive from you—weekly newsletters, daily emails, or contest information only.

 For example, if your goal is to grow your mailing list and obtain more qualified leads, you may ask giveaway participants to provide their email addresses.
 Or, if you wish to promote your brand, you can ask people to share your contest post or tag their friends.

-Choose a prize your target audience will care about, and communicate the value, not just the dollar amount.
-Maybe it’s something people can’t easily get on their own (“curated by a top style expert”) or something they wouldn’t normally buy for themselves (“the most luxurious running socks on the planet”).
-It seems obvious that the more something costs, the more people will enter.
-But you want the right people entering the contest—those who are interested in your brand, not just folks who want to cash in.
+Choose a giveaway prize your target audience will care about, and communicate the value, not just the dollar amount.
+Maybe it’s something people can’t easily get on their own or something they wouldn’t normally buy for themselves.
+Ultimately, you want the right people entering the contest—those who are interested in your brand, not just folks who want to cash in.

 While you can manage giveaway entries manually, you may struggle to keep track of participants if engagement is high.
 Consider using an app to help collect and manage entries.
 An array of social media tools are available to make managing entries easier, so make sure to review each one to determine if it meets your needs.